statelyai/xstate/docs/guides/guards.md

 The `condMeta` object includes the following properties:

 - `cond` - the original condition object
-- `state` - the resolved machine state, after transition
+- `state` - the current machine state, before transition
 - `_event` - the SCXML event

 **Returns**